-1. How will the school know if my child needs extra help?
+1. How will the college know if my child needs extra help?

-There are 2 distinct ways in which we can find out if a child needs extra help as a result of their learning difficulty or disability, either at pre-entry stage or whilst on course through the following methods:
+There are 2 distinct ways in which we can find out if a young person needs extra help as a result of their learning difficulty or disability, either at pre-entry stage or whilst on course through the following methods: